Information for Faculty & Staff

 The following links provide information that members of the Undergraduate Advising Council consider particularly relevant to faculty and professional advisors and is divided according to four categories of advising-related knowledge: conceptual, informational, relational, and technological.
 We encourage you to bookmark this page and to check back often, as we regularly add new tips.
 If there is information you would like to see on this page, please email email@example.com to let us know.

-Academic Success Workshops (ASWs) are offered on Appalachian’s main campus to help all students remain in or regain good academic standing (GPA of 2.0 or above).
+Academic Success Workshops (ASWs) help all students remain in or regain good academic standing (GPA of 2.0 or above).
 They are required for students who are on their first semester of academic probation.
 These 90-minute workshops cover many topics, including Appalachian’s academic policies, campus resources, study strategies, and time management.
 Students consistently rate the workshops as being helpful to their success.

 All students can register for an ASW by signing into Engage and searching "Academic Success Workshop."
-If students complete a Self Paced Workshop, or a live version through Zoom and are currently on academic probation, their ASW requirement will not be met until OSS receives their completed Academic Plan at firstname.lastname@example.org.
+If a student completes a Self Paced Workshop, or a live version through Zoom and is currently on academic probation, their ASW requirement will not be met until OSS receives their completed Academic Plan at firstname.lastname@example.org.
 Copies of the workshop documents and self paced video can be found below.

 Faculty may alert us via a Google Form when a student has multiple absences, is not perticipating online, is consistently missing work, and/or has other academic performance concerns that could place the student in jeopardy.
 Our office will email the student regarding your concern(s), offer assistance, and ask them to follow-up with you.
 If the student does not respond to our email, we will follow-up with with communication(s) by text or telephone.
 We will also keep you apprised of our efforts.
 If we discover additional concerns, we may refer the student to the Early Intervention Team or to the Dean of Students Office.
 As appropriate, we may consult the student's academic advisor, as well.
 Please be aware that we are able to provide more effective support when we are able to connect with the student earlier in the semester.